tuortheblessed/BibleProject-API-Challenge/README.md

 2. Process payment via Stripe
 3. Create a user account
 4. Verify the donation appears in the user's donation history
+5. After hook which deletes the account created during the test

 ## Further Test Strategy
 ### Include a brief summary (a few bullet points is fine) of how you’d automate these tests or if you would automate them at all.